scaleway/scaleway-cli/docs/commands/cockpit.md

 Cockpit management commands.

-### Activate the Cockpit of a given Project specified by the Project ID
+### Activate the Cockpit of the specified Project ID

-Activate the Cockpit of a given Project specified by the Project ID.
+Activate the Cockpit of the specified Project ID.

 **Usage:**